 Phase 1 of the GC Research Initiative was launched in 2016 to begin to seed and develop faculty collaborations consistent with the strategic research goals.
 Phase 1 included multi-tiered grants initiative that culminated in University research investments totaling $3.6 million.
 Grants were awarded in September 2016 to 29 faculty research teams addressing multifaceted issues.

 Phase 2 of the GC Research Initiative was announced in January 2017.
-It includes two new opportunities for faculty to collaborate across disciplines to address critical challenges of Minnesota and the world.
+It included two new opportunities for faculty to collaborate across disciplines to address critical challenges of Minnesota and the world.
 Awards were announced in October 2017 to six interdisciplinary research teams and two six-member GC Research Scholar Collaboratives.

 Following is a summary of the Grand Challenges research process to date.

 In fall 2015, five campus forums brought together faculty, staff, and students to discuss potential Grand Challenges ideas as well as ongoing strategies to deepen integrative research across the University.
 Organized by the Provost's Grand Challenges Research Strategies Team, the forums built upon a Call for Ideas that broadly engaged faculty in identifying areas in which the University could marshal many research strengths for great impact in addressing critical societal challenges.
 GC research forums were organized around themes overarching clusters of broadly related ideas from faculty.

 The purpose of the forums was to cast prospective Grand Challenges in a clearer light and foster connections among distinct but potentially related disciplinary perspectives.
 Each forum included a short presentation by a team of faculty, followed by table discussions of about 40 minutes and a concluding comment period.
 Overall, the five forums drew nearly 600 participants, nearly three-fourths of whom were members of the faculty.